 - In this regard, it's necessary that educators to be involved in teacher-to-teacher peer learning opportunities for the sharing of best practices.
 As outlined by our survey, teachers are important role models for boys and girls.
 One of the ways to carry this out is through the development of annual or bi-annual workshops within schools, or through the development of local networks of teachers who can share experiences across institutions and provide each other support.
 These workshops could be led by the authority responsible for evaluating progress within schools who would be most appropriately informed of developments and critical areas for improvement. - It is important to leverage what already exists on the Italian panorama, with regard to the creation of ad hoc tools and material to equip school personnel in dealing with gender-related issues.
-In this regard, we highlight the Toolkit created within the EU-funded Ecarom project.
-The toolkit includes methods that will help childcare pedagogues and teacher to improve their knowledge and daily praxis on the topics of men in professional care and men's responsibility for caring activities, as well as working with children in a gender sensitive manner including a focus on caring masculinities. - It's important to advocate for children to be exposed to a diverse pool of teachers and authority figures, in terms of gender and ethnic backgrounds, leveraging again on the essential role of teachers for boys and girls.
+In this regard, we highlight the Toolkit created within the EU-funded Ecarom project carried forward in Italy by the Istituto degli Innocenti.^c The toolkit includes methods that will help childcare pedagogues and teacher to improve their knowledge and daily praxis on the topics of men in professional care and men's responsibility for caring activities, as well as working with children in a gender sensitive manner including a focus on caring masculinities. - It's important to advocate for children to be exposed to a diverse pool of teachers and authority figures, in terms of gender and ethnic backgrounds, leveraging again on the essential role of teachers for boys and girls.
 To this end, schools are encouraged to include in their GEPs specific mechanisms to ensure that recruitment is gender-balanced.
 Moreover, policies and projects aimed at limiting the strong feminization of the workforce should be promoted.
 For example, in English-speaking countries, governments and organizations that promote the image of the master's profession have set up websites for men to inform themselves about the profession and specific training opportunities (Rapino, 2019).
 In Sweden, higher education institutions, universities and colleges have implemented initiatives to increase the proportion of men in courses aimed at training primary school teachers: mentoring projects, networking and mentoring male teachers during the apprenticeship (Eurydice, 2010).
 Initiatives like these would reduce the overrepresentation of women as teachers and educators, and thus to deconstruct traditional social roles of masculinity and femininity from the early years.
 Similarly, teacher training workshops need to be adapted to equally mainstream the experiences, priorities and concerns of both male and female teachers.
 Schools are expected to work in a coordinated fashion with respect to the PTOF in order to ensure gender equality in all aspects of the educational facility. - One of the main aspects of teacher training should be to raise awareness for teachers and the educational facility as a whole to generate opportunities for both boys and girls to engage in conjoint activities defying gender stereotypes and the traditional engagement with certain types of toys and sports that are considered 'for boys' or 'for girls'.
 The main objective is to allow boys and girls to experience and practice the emotional tools shared through gender transformative education.
-As a good practice regarding this issue, we can identify the conversation cards developed by GBI, that "aim to open up conversations between kids and parents".
-Champion of Change Program, for Plan International, is another opportunity for children to participate in activities that break down established social roles.